mikolajsacha/HaskellPics/README.md

 Libraries used: JuicyPixels combined with Repa.
 I made this program as a practice in Haskell and image processing.
 There might be some performance flaws and bugs.

 #### REQUIREMENTS:

+GHC compiler
-JuicyPixels, Repa, Criterion
+Packages: JuicyPixels, Repa, Criterion

 #### COMPILING:

-Compile using 'make' ora manually by one of the following commands: ghc hspics.hs ghc -O -threaded -rtsopts --make hspics.hs
+Compile using 'make' or manually by one of the following commands: ghc hspics.hs ghc -O -threaded -rtsopts --make hspics.hs
-The latter utilizes optimized and multithreaded Array operations by Repa
+The latter utilizes optimized and multithreaded array operations by Repa

 #### USAGE:

 Run the tool in command line like this:
 hsimg.exe [command] [parameters]
 e.g: hsimg.exe grayscale some_picture.jpg

-For multithreading run with the following flags (recommended!): hsimg.exe [command] [parameters] +RTS -N2 -H where '-N2' means running on 2 cores
+For multithreading run with the following flags (recommended!):
+hsimg.exe [command] [parameters] +RTS -N2 -H
+where '-N2' means running on 2 cores

 Different command line arguments correspond to different types of image processing.
 Possible input formats: same as in JuicyPixels lib.